developersarm/Conversations/README.md

 STARTTLS.
 XMPP over TLS (on a different port) is not sufficient.

-On rare occasions this error message might also be caused by a server not providing a login (SASL) mechanism that Conversations is able to handle.
-Conversations supports SCRAM-SHA1, PLAIN, EXTERNAL (client certs) and DIGEST-MD5.
+On rare occasions this error message might also be caused by a server not providing a login (SASL) mechanism that Paigaam is able to handle.
+Paigaam supports SCRAM-SHA1, PLAIN, EXTERNAL (client certs) and DIGEST-MD5.

 #### How do XEP-0357: Push Notifications work?
-You need to be running the Play Store version of Conversations and your server needs to support push notifications.¹ Because *Google Cloud Notifications (GCM)* are tied with an API key to a specific app your server can not initiate the push message directly.
-Instead your server will send the push notification to the Conversations App server (operated by us) which then acts as a proxy and initiates the push message for you.
+You need to be running the Play Store version of Paigaam and your server needs to support push notifications.¹ Because *Google Cloud Notifications (GCM)* are tied with an API key to a specific app your server can not initiate the push message directly.
+Instead your server will send the push notification to the Paigaam App server (operated by us) which then acts as a proxy and initiates the push message for you.
 The push message sent from our App server through GCM doesn’t contain any personal information.
-It is just an empty message which will wake up your device and tell Conversations to reconnect to your server.
+It is just an empty message which will wake up your device and tell Paigaam to reconnect to your server.
 The information send from your server to our App server depends on the configuration of your server but can be limited to your account name.
-(In any case the Conversations App server won't redirect any information through GCM even if your server sends this information.)
+(In any case the Paigaam App server won't redirect any information through GCM even if your server sends this information.)

 In summary Google will never get hold of any personal information besides that *something* happened.
 (Which doesn’t even have to be a message but can be some automated event as well.)
 We - as the operator of the App server - will just get hold of your account name (without being able to tie this to your specific device).

-If you don’t want this simply pick a server which does not offer Push Notifications or build Conversations yourself without support for push notifications.
+If you don’t want this simply pick a server which does not offer Push Notifications or build Paigaam yourself without support for push notifications.
 (This is available via a gradle build flavor.)
-Non-play store source of Conversations like the Amazon App store will also offer a version without push notifications.
-Conversations will just work as before and maintain its own TCP connection in the background.
+Non-play store source of Paigaam like the Amazon App store will also offer a version without push notifications.
+Paigaam will just work as before and maintain its own TCP connection in the background.

  ¹ Your server only needs to support the server side of [XEP-0357: Push Notifications](http://xmpp.org/extensions/xep-0357.html).
 If you use the Play Store version you do **not** need to run your own app server.
 The server modules are called *mod_cloud_notify* on Prosody and *mod_push* on ejabberd.

-#### Conversations doesn't work for me.
+#### Paigaam doesn't work for me.
 Where can I get help?

 You can join our conference room on `conversations@conference.siacs.eu`.
-A lot of people in there are able to answer basic questions about the usage of Conversations or can provide you with tips on running your own XMPP server.
+A lot of people in there are able to answer basic questions about the usage of Paigaam or can provide you with tips on running your own XMPP server.
 If you found a bug or your app crashes please read the Developer / Report Bugs section of this document.

-#### I need professional support with Conversations or setting up my server
+#### I need professional support with Paigaam or setting up my server

 I'm available for hire.
 Contact me at `inputmice@siacs.eu`.

 #### How does the address book integration work?

 The address book integration was designed to protect your privacy.
-Conversations neither uploads contacts from your address book to your server nor fills your address book with unnecessary contacts from your online roster.
-If you manually add a Jabber ID to your phones address book Conversations will use the name and the profile picture of this contact.
-To make the process of adding Jabber IDs to your address book easier you can click on the profile picture in the contact details within Conversations.
+Paigaam neither uploads contacts from your address book to your server nor fills your address book with unnecessary contacts from your online roster.
+If you manually add a Jabber ID to your phones address book Paigaam will use the name and the profile picture of this contact.
+To make the process of adding Jabber IDs to your address book easier you can click on the profile picture in the contact details within Paigaam.
 This will start an "add to address book" intent with the JID as the payload.
-This doesn't require Conversations to have write permissions on your address book but also doesn't require you to copy/paste a JID from one app to another.
+This doesn't require Paigaam to have write permissions on your address book but also doesn't require you to copy/paste a JID from one app to another.